[ burd ]

 - (esp of a public performer) to be hissed at, booed, or derided

 give someone the bird informal to tell someone rudely to depart; scoff at; hiss

 kill two birds with one stone to accomplish two things with one action

 like a bird without resistance or difficulty

 a little bird a (supposedly) unknown informanta little bird told me it was your birthday

 for the birds or strictly for the birds informal deserving of disdain or contempt; not important

 Word Origin for bird

 Any of numerous warm-blooded, egg-laying vertebrate animals of the class Aves.
 Birds have wings for forelimbs, a body covered with feathers, a hard bill covering the jaw, and a four-chambered heart.

 It is generally believed that birds are descended from dinosaurs and probably evolved from them during the Jurassic Period.
 While most paleontologists believe that birds evolved from a small dinosaur called the theropod, which in turn evolved from the thecodont, a reptile from the Triassic Period, other paleontologists believe that birds and dinosaurs both evolved from the thecodont.
 There are some who even consider the bird to be an actual dinosaur.
 According to this view, the bird is an avian dinosaur, and the older dinosaur a nonavian dinosaur.
 Although there are variations of thought on the exact evolution of birds, the similarities between birds and dinosaurs are striking and undeniable.
 Small meat-eating dinosaurs and primitive birds share about twenty characteristics that neither group shares with any other kind of animal; these include tubular bones, the position of the pelvis, the shape of the shoulder blades, a wishbone-shaped collarbone, and the structure of the eggs.
 Dinosaurs had scales, and birds have modified scales-their feathers-and scaly feet.
 Some dinosaurs also may have had feathers; a recently discovered fossil of a small dinosaur indicates that it had a featherlike covering.
 In fact, some primitive fossil birds and small meat-eating dinosaurs are so similar that it is difficult to tell them apart based on their skeletons alone.

-Idioms and Phrases with a little bird
+Idioms and Phrases with a little bird (1 of 2)

 a little bird